List of Nikita characters: Sean Pierce

 Portrayed by Dillon Casey, Sean Mason Pierce is a Lieutenant Commander in the U.S. Navy and SEAL Team Six operator, with a considerable reputation and record.
 His mother, Oversight member Senator Madeline Pierce contracts him as an agent at Division, sending him to keep an eye on Amanda.
-When Sean met Alex, he thought of her as a traitor and completely untrustworthy.
+When Sean met Alex, he considered her a traitor and untrustworthy.
 Later, after seeing her in action, he acts as a mentor to Alex—reminding her to see past her own mission in life to bring down Semak.
-Due to his background, he has a code of honor and is determined to never leave a man behind, unlike Division—something Alex quickly comes to respect.
+Due to his background, he has a code of honor and is determined never to leave a man behind, unlike Division—something Alex quickly comes to respect.
 Sean was originally dedicated to terminating Nikita and her team due to their actions endangering his mother, and to this end began seducing Alex as he was aware she was still connected to the rogue agent.
-In "Clean Sweep", however, Sean and his mother are both saved by Nikita when the rest of Oversight is killed, and so they team up with Nikita, Michael, and Alex in the hopes of destroying Division.
+In "Clean Sweep", however, Sean and his mother are saved by Nikita when the rest of Oversight is killed, so they team up with Nikita, Michael, and Alex in the hopes of destroying Division.
 Sean works with Nikita and the others, and his relationship with Alex gets closer after his mother's death (an event that was completely devastating to him—but he gained some sense of comfort after personally killing the assassin, who worked for Percy).
 Sean and Alex share their first kiss in "Dead Drop."
 In the Season 2 finale, Sean and Alex begin a romantic relationship.
 In Season 3, their relationship becomes strained when Sean sees Alex isn't distancing herself from Division, and her continued service was endangering her life.
 Sean briefly left her, not wanting to witness another person he loved die due to their connection to Division, and it resulted in Alex going off the rails and relapsing into drug use.
-Later, however, Sean returned to save her life, realizing how much he needs her, and so the two become sexually active.
+Later, however, Sean returns to save her life, realizing how much he needs her, and so the two become sexually active.
 Amanda targets Sean due to his place as a member of Nikita's team, and so destroys his life—after assassinating CIA Director Morgan Kendrick with a car bomb, Amanda frames Sean for the assassination, making it look like a delusively paranoid Sean killed Kendrick and his Navy therapist as revenge for the CIA's assassination of his mother.
 Efforts to clear Sean fail, forcing Division to fake his death.
 Sean was then forced to remain at Division, his sisters believing him dead and the public believing him a murderer and traitor.
 In "Broken Home", Sean was involved in the mutiny at Division, and after a gunfight, succumbed to internal bleeding and died in Alex's arms.